1998 METAL UNIVERSE BASEBALL CARDS

 The planetary backdrops were themselves die-cut into intricate shapes that formed around the stats like terrain.
 No two worlds were alike.
 Some cards depicted arid desert planets with ring formations while others featured lush jungle moons under swirling gas giants.
 The effects were achieved through multi-step metal stamping and gave each player their own distinctive “home planet” within the imagined Metal Universe.

-Read also: ARE MOST BASEBALL CARDS WORTHLESS
+Read also: HOTTEST BASEBALL ROOKIE CARDS

 In addition to the standard base cards, Impel also included 36 parallels spread across three rarity levels – red, gold, and “eclipse black.”
 While having the same fronts as the base cards, the parallels featured entirely new alien planetary illustrations on the reverse.
 The rear designs grew more complex and elaborate with each increasing parallel level.